This article was updated with Mandarin audio on November 20, 2025.

 This article discusses the relationship between insulin resistance and atherosclerosis formation and how nattokinase improves both.

-In a study that I previously referred to by Ren et al., they compared nattokinase (NK) 6,000 units with simvastatin 20 mg in 72 patients.
+In a study previously referenced by Ren et al., they compared nattokinase (NK) 6,000 units with simvastatin 20 mg in 72 patients.

 After 26 weeks, it showed that nattokinase (NK) and simvastatin could decrease total cholesterol (TC), low-density lipoprotein (LDL), and triglyceride (TG) levels.[1]

-What is puzzling to them was that while simvastatin could lower TC, LDL, and TG more than nattokinase (P<0.01), the decrease in the thickness of the carotid atherosclerotic plaque was more in the nattokinase group.
+What is puzzling to them is that while simvastatin could lower TC, LDL, and TG more than nattokinase (P<0.01), the decrease in the thickness of the carotid atherosclerotic plaque was greater in the nattokinase group.

 The reduction in the NK group was significantly profound (P<0.01, 36.6% reduction in plaque size in NK group versus 11.5% change in ST group).